rifset/mcu-movie-analysis/README.md

 ## Sentiment analysis

-In this section, I will do simple sentiment analysis using the dictionary method.
+In this section, I did simple sentiment analysis using the dictionary method.
 The step will be explained later.
-Before analysis, I updated Hari’s movie dialogues dataset by adding the dialogue or movie transcript of three recent movies released in 2022.
+Before doing the analysis, I updated Hari’s movie dialogues dataset by adding the dialogue or movie transcript of three recent movies released in 2022.
 Credit goes to [ScrapsFromTheLoft](https://scrapsfromtheloft.com/tag/movie-transcripts/)